 Creating a Blogger Relationship

 A widespread campaign is designed to create noise and notice.
-This involves reaching out too many different blogs over a short period of time.
+This involves reaching out to too many different blogs over a short period of time.
 Heavy on link-building, this approach is great if you have events, scholarships, or a new product launch.
 It also is the most likely approach to result in a large number of denials since there isn’t a close relationship with the companies and bloggers with whom you are attempting to partner.

 A focused and personal approach involves developing a relationship with a blogger.
 Some call this an ambassador program, where the blogger helps introduce your brand to the world.
 You will likely end up with multiple mentions over time using this approach, and these mentions will typically feel more authentic to the customer.
-Think of positioning yourself as the go-to snack for a popular hiker, the favoured cleaning product of a mom blogger, or the go-to stock market app for a financial writer.
+Think of positioning yourself as the go-to snack for a popular hiker, the favored cleaning product of a mom blogger, or the go-to stock market app for a financial writer.